CLI Reference

 Example

-kutl init --name my-projectkutl join
+kutl init --name my-projectkutl update

 kutl join [<target>] [--relay <url>] [--dir <path>] [--subfolder <name>]Join an existing space.
 The target can be: